Model

 Results

 We found that incorporating this flexibility does not have obvious costs in reconstruction quality.
-On our held-out evaluation tasks, ZUNA1.1 reaches better or essentially the same reconstruction NMSE as ZUNA1, and both models clearly outperform classical spline interpolation.
-In other words, ZUNA1.1 keeps or surpasses the accuracy of the original model while extending it to a much wider range of real-world conditions including variable-length inputs and realistic, correlated missingness, at no cost to fidelity.
+On our evaluation dataset, ZUNA1.1 reaches comparable or better reconstruction NMSE as ZUNA1, and both models clearly outperform classical spline interpolation.
+In other words, ZUNA1.1 maintains reconstruction fidelity of the original model while extending its applicability to a much wider range of real-world conditions including variable input lengths and preprocessing as well as more realistic patterns of signal corruption.

 Performance of ZUNA1.1 vs ZUNA1 and MNE Spherical Spline interpolation on a range of reconstruction evaluation datasets.
-To compare with ZUNA1, we restricted the evaluation sets to those with exactly 5 second samples.
+To compare with ZUNA1, evaluation datasets only contained 5 second samples.

 We also see that ZUNA1.1 outperforms spherical-spline and ZUNA1 on reconstructions for given brain regions.